Gay bars and clubs are the lifelines of the lgbqt community.

 Luke & Leroy

-Many times of parties took place at this 2 story lounge.
+Many parties took place at this 2 story lounge.
 Patrons had the time of their life at this gay club.
+This venue attracted a large number of black lgbt persons.

 Young or old you’ve heard about Splash.
 This Chelsea bar operated for more than 20 years!
 Here you’ll find tons of go go boys and a huge crowd of gay men.
 The closing of this place signified gentrification in Chelsea.